wishmouse/code_demo/README-hard-mode.md

 Link your Client-side js to your API.
 Have the page automatically request the current students data, then renderer those results to the page.

-1. Install your favourite request module in `src/index.js`
-1. Remove your hard coded data from this file and have your request get the data for you
-1. In the request callback, have render the result data using your client-side template setup

 You should see all students rendered on the page.